RevolutionGuides/revolutionmacroguide/data/guides/03-installation.md

 ## First Launch

 1. Double-click `RevolutionMacro.exe`
-2. Allow Windows Firewall access if prompted
+2. Allow Windows Firewall access if prompted or see more, then download anyways
 3. Configure basic settings in the UI

 ## Troubleshooting Installation